albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Change the name or position of an user-defined waypoint.
 See :doc:`EDITFPPOSITION`.

-The length of the name is limited to 10 characters when saving to a PLN file.
-Other flight plan formats have stronger limitations on length and allowed characters.

 You can also edit the coordinates directly instead of dragging the flight plan position (:doc:`MAPFPEDIT`).